KCAI, End of Semester Show Highlights

 If you’re still discovering a place, is it discovering you too?

-invited to start a dialogue with the work.
-The structure of the glass feels both new and old,
+Personify place, specifically focusing on memory.
+I like that the titles are questions.
+I feelinvited to start a dialogue with the work.
+The structure of the glass feels both new and old, further strengthening the exploration of memory and place within the work.

 Highlight no. 6